whiskywesley/storelist/README.md

 # jquery.storelist.js
-- this is a tiny plugin for showing lists in xml with Jquery.
+this is a tiny plugin for showing lists in xml with Jquery. <br />
-- such like branch stores list.
+such like branch stores list.

-## usage
+> usage
-> basic:
+basic:
 - select by element:
 ```
 $('div').storelist('yourXmlPath');